shortdiv/got-lobstah/README.md

 YELP_API_KEY

-Feel free to use this value for the Yelp API key:

-E9ws6kbLaQqKYFbjcT67QKcGa97K6X4TQg5OQCV6LKsGksRIFuj9ueQg9BCHHIYy5bnTmXPgHaq60f2clOmebW_1p_342TY4Q92gLsw_k8W8joF39wGNhYb3SKOxWXYx
+9. To get the value for YELP_API_KEY, go to [the Yelp developer's site](https://www.yelp.com/developers) and click on Yelp Fusion.
+This will take you to the Yelp Fusion page, where you will create your API key.
+Click on Get Started, and Create an App.
+In the create new app form, you will be prompted for information about your app.
+Once you do this, agree to Yelp API Terms of Use and Display Requirements.
+Then click the Submit button.
+Congratulations, you now have an API key.
+Create a key called YELP_FUSION_API in the Netlify environment variables section and copy/paste the secret.

 Then create a variable for Fauna:

 FAUNADB_SERVER_SECRET

-9. To get the value for FAUNADB_SERVER_SECRET, go to dashboard.fauna.com, click on the database, then click on "Security" (in the left sidebar), then click "New key".
+10. To get the value for FAUNADB_SERVER_SECRET, go to dashboard.fauna.com, click on the database, then click on "Security" (in the left sidebar), then click "New key".
 Create a key and copy/paste the secret into the FAUNADB_SERVER_SECRET environment variable value in Netlify.

-10. In dashboard.fauna.com, click on "Collections" (in the left sidebar).
+11. In dashboard.fauna.com, click on "Collections" (in the left sidebar).
 Click "New collection" to create a new collection named "ratings"

-11. Now we are ready to install and run our app locally:
+12. Now we are ready to install and run our app locally:

 ```
 yarn install
 netlify dev
 ```

-12. After it's running, go to localhost:8888.
+13. After it's running, go to localhost:8888.
 Try clicking on some stars to add a rating.
 You should see each rating saved as a new document in the "ratings" class in dashboard.fauna.com

 ## Other commands